rockowitz/ddcutil/README.md

 ddcutil
 =======

-ddcutil is a program for querying and changing monitor settings, such as brightness and color levels.
+ddcutil is a Linux program for querying and changing monitor settings, such as brightness and color levels.

-ddcutil uses DDC/CI to communicate with monitors implementing MCCS (Monitor Control Command Set) over I2C.
-Normally, the video driver for the monitor exposes the I2C channel as devices named /dev/i2c-n.
-There is also support for monitors (such as Apple Cinema and Eizo ColorEdge) that implement MCCS using a USB connection and conform to the VESA USB Monitor Control Class Specification.
+Most mointors, other than lapdop displays, have a Virtual Control Panel (VCP), which implements features defined in the Montor Control Command Set (MCCS).
+Typically, ddcutil communicates with the monitor's VCP over an I2C bus, as per the Display Data Channel/Command Interface Standard (DDC/CI).

+Alternatively, some monitors (e.g. Eizo ColorEdge, Apple Cinema) provide a USB interface to the VCP, as described in the USB Monitor Control Class Specification. ddcutil can communicate with these monitors over USB instead of I2C.

 A particular use case for ddcutil is as part of color profile management.
 Monitor calibration is relative to the monitor color settings currently in effect,